 DO YOU OFFER PERSONAL TRAINING

-We call it strength training because strength is the foundation of any good “fitness” program and our focus is on getting you strong, and confident in the gym and in life.
+We call it strength training because strength is the foundation of any quality “fitness” program and our focus is on getting you strong, and confident in the gym and life.

 For more information, please see details in the personal training section.

-Please note, a complimentary consultation is the first step to setting up a personal training program with our team.
+Please note, a kickstart meeting is the first step to setting up a personal training program with our team.

 HOW MANY DAYS DO YOU RECOMMEND TRAINING TO GET RESULTS?

-If you have only 2-3 days a week to train we recommend choosing one primary program, or you can choose one main program for eight weeks, then alternate every eight weeks with the other.
-(For students primarily training Muay Thai who want to do strength training on occasion, but not more than 1 class a week, we recommend the “Fighter Fit” class as a better complement to their training.
+If you have only 2-3 days a week to train we recommend choosing one primary discipline (Muay Thai or Strength), or you can focus on one for seven weeks, then alternate every seven weeks with the other (our strength programs run on a 7-week cycle).
+For students primarily training Muay Thai who want to do strength training on occasion, but not more than 1 class a week, we recommend the “Fighter Fit” class or Kettlebell Drills and Skills as a complement to their training.